jack-heinzel/pixelpop/README.md

-## `PixelPop`
+# PixelPop

 Package for nonparameteric (AKA weakly modeled, data-driven) Bayesian inference of a gravitational wave population, built on `JAX` and `numpyro`.
-Aimed particularly at nonparameteric inference in spaces with dimension 2-3.
+Aimed particularly at correlated nonparameteric inference in spaces with dimension 2-3.

 This method works by binning the space into a cartesian grid, and inferring the log-rate density in each bin, each of which is a free parameter.
 Each bin is coupled to its nearest-neighbors using an intrinsic conditional-autoregressive (ICAR) model.